xiaowuc2/matlab-for-machine-leaning/README.md

    ```
 4. But Matlab is Paid!
    ```
    I understand.
-Use Octave Online for free.
+Use Octave Online for free : https://octave-online.net/
    ```
 5. How to thank 'you'?
    ```